rchampourlier/tunnelss/README.md

 ## Disclaimer

-This gem is in early developments and has only been tested under MacOS X 10.8.
+This gem is in early developments and has only been tested under macOS 10.13 and 10.14.
 It may not work in other environments, but feel free to submit pull requests if you make the necessary fixes.

 ## Installation